status-im/specs/docs/raw/push-notification-server.md

 This can be mitigated by [device syncing](./6-payloads.md), but not completely addressed.

-[//]: This section can be removed, for now leaving it here in order to help with the review process.
-Point can be integrated, suggestion welcome.

 ## Security considerations

 If no anonymous mode is used, when registering with a push notification service a client discloses:

-- The public key
+- The chat key
 - The devices that will receive notifications

 A client MAY disclose:

 - The hash of the chat_ids they want to filter out
-- The hash of the public keys that the client is interested/not interested in

-When running in anonymous mode, the client's public key is not disclosed.
+When running in anonymous mode, the client's chat key is not disclosed.

-If no anonymous mode is used, when querying a notification service a client discloses:
+When querying a push notification server a client will disclose:

-- The public key

-In any case clients will disclose:

-- The fact that is interested in sending push notification to a given client
+- That it is interested in sending push notification to another client, but the querying client's chat key is not disclosed

+When sending a push notification a client discloses:
+- The `SHA3-256` of the chat id

+[//]: This section can be removed, for now leaving it here in order to help with the review process.
+Point can be integrated, suggestion welcome.

 ## FAQ

 ### Why having ACL done at the server side and not the client?

 We looked into silent notification for [IOS](https://developer.apple.com/documentation/usernotifications/setting_up_a_remote_notification_server/pushing_background_updates_to_your_app) (android has no equivalent) but can't be used as it's expected to receive maximum 2/3 per hour, so not our use case.
 There are also issue when the user force quit the app.